lens-biophotonics/fiber-orientation-analysis/doc/source/usage.rst

    $ ... --px-size-xy 0.4 --px-size-z 1 --psf-fwhm-x 1.5 --psf-fwhm-y 1.4 --psf-fwhm-z 3.1

 This information is required at the preprocessing stage of the pipeline to properly isotropize the spatial resolution of the raw microscopy images.
-In detail, since two-photon scanning and light-sheet fluorescence microscopes are in general characterized by a poorer resolution along the direction of the optical axis, the XY-plane of the sliced image sub-volumes typically needs to be blurred.
+In fact, since two-photon scanning and light-sheet fluorescence microscopes are in general characterized by a poorer resolution along the direction of the optical axis, the XY-plane of the sliced image sub-volumes typically needs to be blurred.
 A tailored Gaussian smoothing kernel is used in this regard.
 If not properly corrected, the residual anisotropy would otherwise introduce a systematic bias in the assessed